wastono/varrefvals/README.md

 13. Keyword `vals` can be used for declaring *expressions* accessed by value.
 14. Some *predefined variables* and *magic constants* are aliased.
 15. Mathematical range notation can be used on keyword `for` expressions.
+16. Simple `switch` cases with range and without `:` sign.
+17. Support union of types using `/` sign.

 ## Needs